kranti07k/profile-app/README.md

     Seperate Modules:
         1. Routing and Post a Job are two seperate modules.
+        2. Used Lazy Loading

     Post a Job , created a form using reactive forms.
+    1. Used FormBuilder, FormArrays.